Winter STEAM Activities to Keep Minds Active

 Late winter is an ideal time to start flower and vegetable plants for a garden.
 Research and plan your garden together, allowing each family member to request a couple of favorite fruits, vegetables or herbs.
 If you don’t have seedling flats, save up egg cartons to recycle as seed starters.

 Do a bit of research before buying seeds to determine the optimal time to start them.
 Six weeks ahead works for most plants.
-This preparation will get kids out working with you in the garden when the time is right.
+This preparation will get kids out working with you in the garden when the time is right, offering options that blend creative exploration and hands-on activities kids will enjoy with friends.

 Prep for a Summer of STEAM

-Kids who can’t get enough STEAM activities in the fall and winter will thrive in a summer camp that emphasizes science, the arts and seasonal fun outdoors.
+Kids who can’t get enough STEAM activities in the fall and winter will thrive in a summer camp that emphasizes science, art and seasonal fun outdoors.
 Winter is a great time to research camp options and start making some preliminary plans for the upcoming summer.

-By engaging kids in active exploration of seasonal phenomena, we can keep them warm and content through the chilly winter months.
-To avoid having them go stir crazy, work with kids to engage in active play that keeps them thinking, solving problems and researching new things.
-Capture their interests in science, technology, engineering, art and math and direct them toward open-ended projects that provide opportunities for deeper exploration.
+By engaging kids in active exploration of the world around them, we can keep them engaged and learning all the way through winter break.
+The best winter activities will keep them thinking, solving problems and researching new things.
+Capture their interests in science, technology, engineering, art and math by directing them toward open-ended projects that provide opportunities for deeper exploration.
 A bit of ingenuity will ensure the whole family stays active and warm right through to spring.

 Related posts